Fibonaccigirly/New-Classrooms/README.md

 Conclusion

-This automated testing project aims to ensure the reliability and functionality of the Restful Booker application.
-The identified bugs and testing process details are provided to facilitate understanding and further improvements.
+This automated testing project ensures the reliability and functionality of the Restful Booker application.
+The identified bugs and testing process details are provided to facilitate understanding for future improvement.